How long do I need to be in home isolation?

 Wash your hands

-You should wash your hands often and thoroughly with soap and water for 20 seconds, especially:
+You should wash your hands often and thoroughly with soap and water for 20 seconds, or use a hand sanitiser.
+Make sure you wash your hands:

 - before entering an area used by other people